Hi! I’m Sheri!

 BUT, in spite of the discouragement, ….when the tough day ended and I stepped back to look at the big picture, I realized a few things.

-- I realized that I really like who my kids are becoming.
+- I really like who my kids are becoming.

 - I’m happy with a lifestyle that revolves around our family.
-Yes, we have our flaws and bad spots, but we are close.
+Yes, we have our flaws and areas we need to work on, but we are close.

 - I’m proud of how my kids are doing in their studies, and I think they have great friends.